When can I visit Coventry University?

 You can view a full list of important dates for applicants, including UCAS and Student Finance deadlines on the UCAS Track and Key Dates page.

 Congratulations!
-You will need to enrol at Coventry University twice – both online before you come (this opens in early September), and then again in person once you have arrived.
+You will need to enrol at Coventry University twice – both online before you come (this opens in early January), and then again in person once you have arrived.
 This is the process through which an email address and Phoenix card (your student ID/library card) will be created for you.
-Once you have enrolled, you will also be given further details of where to collect any books or equipment that is included through the ‘No Hidden Extras’ policy.
+Once you have enrolled, you will also be given further details of where to collect any books or equipment that is included through the ‘Flying Start’ policy.

 You will also receive a Welcome Pack by post.
 This contains information about enrolment, Freshers’ Week, arrival dates etc.

 Term begins on January – the first week of term is called Welcome and Induction Week or Freshers’ Week.
 The Students’ Union organises events on most days and during the evening to encourage you to have fun and get to know other people.
 You will also meet students on your course during the course induction sessions, and have sessions introducing you to various support services around the University.
 It is very important that you attend your induction sessions as you will receive important information including your timetable and reading list.

 If you are a UK student living in one of the University’s halls of residence, then you will usually move in the weekend before term starts (this can vary, so please ensure you check your contract carefully).